 For good measure we have to mention the Nagaworld Hotel & Entertainment complex.
 2 huge gold colored buildings near the riverside and the Royal Palace.
 Nagaworld 1 and 2 are connected by an underground luxury duty free shopping center to accommodate the predominantly Chinese clientele.
 Apparently they come here to gamble in the multiple casinos of the complex as gambling is forbidden in China.
 They fly in and take up accommodation in one of the 1000 hotel rooms, dine in one of the in-house restaurants, maybe visit the Royal Palace on a tour and go back to gambling.

-I never tried the food here, because to be honest, venues like these are just not my thing.
-That’s totally on me of course.
-The decorations are maximum bling, but from cheap materials if you take a closer look.
+We never tried the food here, because to be honest, venues like these are just not our thing.
+That’s totally on us of course.
+The decorations are maximum bling, but made from cheap materials if you take a closer look.
 Huge lobbies with enormous crystal (imitation) chandeliers.
-Grotesque golden (imitation) ornaments, all around marble (imitation) counters and cigarette smoke everywhere.
+Grotesque gold (imitation) ornaments, all around marble (imitation) counters and cigarette smoke everywhere.
 I’m not judging, to each his own, just not for me.

 The Russian Market in the Tuol Tompoung district is a tourist attraction.
 Every morning busloads of tourists visit the market on a guided tour.
 It’s practically the sole attraction of Tuol Tompoung, so they are literally in and out of the market within the hour.
 What remains is an army of expats, mostly English teachers and NGO workers that relocated here following the price hikes of rental apartments in the adjacent BKK1 district.